ManojModhale/ExpenseTrack_System/backend/README.md

 ## Overview

 **ExpenseTrack** is a robust, secure, and feature-rich application developed using Spring Boot, aimed at simplifying expense tracking for employees and managers.
 This backend provides seamless integration with a MySQL database, secure authentication mechanisms, and RESTful APIs for efficient communication with the frontend.
+ExpenseTrack is a robust, enterprise-grade platform designed for tracking and managing employee expenses efficiently.
+It supports multi-role functionality, secure authentication, and provides seamless integration with a MySQL database.
+This backend service, developed using Spring Boot, powers the entire application by exposing RESTful APIs for client interaction.

 As a Full Stack Developer, I took charge of all major roles, including frontend and backend development, ensuring a client-centric approach while maintaining a balance between design and functionality.
 The application follows the MVC design pattern and a layered architecture comprising controllers, services, repository, and models at the backend to ensure modularity, scalability, and maintainability.

 ## Features

 1. **Multi-Role Functionality**:
-    - Employee: Submit expenses, view approval status.
+    - Employee: Submit expenses, upload receipts, and view status updates.
     - Manager: Review, approve, or reject expenses.
-    - Admin: Manage users and system settings.
+    - Admin: Oversee system operations, manage users, and view reports.

 2. **Core Functionalities**:
-    - User registration and login with secure password encryption (BCrypt).
+    - User registration and login with secure authentication and password encryption (BCrypt).
     - Email notifications for expense status updates.
     - Expense receipt file upload and download.
     - API-driven architecture for seamless frontend-backend integration.

+3. **Highlights**:
+    - Modular, layered architecture ensuring scalability and maintainability.
+    - Support for file uploads for receipt attachments.
+    - Real-time notifications powered by email services.
+    - Enum-based roles and categories for type safety and consistency.

-3. **Security**:
+4. **Security**:
     - REST API authentication with Spring Security.
     - Role-based access control (RBAC) for API endpoints.

-4. **Scalable Design**:
+5. **Scalable Design**:
     - Layered architecture: Controllers, Services, Repositories, and Models.
     - Modular codebase for easy scalability and maintenance.